SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ![integrated terminal in view](integrated-terminal-in-view.png)

 :point_right: In the integrated terminal, use the `cds` command line tool with the `serve` command to start serving.
-Specify the service definition directory `srv` in the invocation:

 ```sh
 user@host:~/bookshop